-It’s great when your CRM and your marketing automation platform are integrated, but if that email to ecommerce integration lacks a product feed from your ecommerce platform, it’s not enough.
+It’s great when your CRM and your marketing automation platform are integrated, but even with the best ecommerce platform, if that email to ecommerce integration lacks a product feed, it’s not enough.

 There are many sides to ecommerce email marketing strategy and software.
 You might have a B2B, B2C ecommerce or even mixed audience, there are different types ecommerce business models and they influence the platforms you work on.
 Depending on your type Integration of the data and platforms that matter most to you is exactly what makes automation successful and worthwhile.

 Can I customize product info with my marketing automation?

 Your marketing automation solution should allow you to define the custom product attributes that matter to you so you can collect and analyze the data that’s important to your business.
 After all, you know your business best and, and you work hard to gather the data you can use to increase revenue.